Infinite families of harmonic self-maps of ellipsoids in all dimensions: Introduction

 where $f:[0,\pi]\rightarrow\R$ and $\chi:\s^{k-1}\rightarrow\s^{k-1}$ is an eigenmap of $\s^{k-1}$.
 It is straightforward to verify and well-known that a map \(u\colon M\to\s^n\) is harmonic if it solves

-A harmonic map \(u\colon\s^{p-1}\to\s^{q-1},p,q\geq 2\) is called \emph{eigenmap} if \(|du|^2=\lambda\).
+A harmonic map \(u\colon\s^{p-1}\to\s^{q-1},p,q\geq 2\) is called \emph{eigenmap} if \(|du|^2=\lambda\) where \(\lambda\) is a constant.
 It is well-known that \(u\) is a harmonic eigenmap if and only if all of its components are harmonic polynomials of common degree \(d\), in which case \(\lambda_d=d(d+p-2)\).
 The integer \(\lambda_d\) is called \emph{eigenvalue} of the eigenmap \(u\).
 For more details on eigenmaps we refer to the seminal article \cite{MR391127} of Smith and the book \cite{MR1242555} of Eells and Ratto.

 Our first main result is the following existence result. \begin{Thm} Let $k\in\N$, $k\geq 3$, and $d\in\N$ be given.
 For each $a\in\R^{*}$ with

 the ellipsoid $E_a\subset\mathbb{R}^k$ admits infinitely many harmonic self-maps. \end{Thm}